 A suite of five environmental variables was selected for the landscape genetics analysis: elevation, isothermality, soil moisture, flow accumulation and annual precipitation.
 We tested 5 different environmental surfaces to determine whether they could explain the genetic differentiation among parasite and vector sampling locations.
 We performed four replicates of optimisation for 1000 iterations each and chose the surface with the highest significance (i.e., lowest p-value).
 For the parasites, we found that the inverse ricker transformation for both elevation (r = 0.793, p = 0.005) and soil moisture (r = 0.507, β = 0.002, p = 0.022) to be significant (Table 2).
 The inverse reverse monomolecular transformation for elevation and inverse monomolecular transformation for soil moisture were also significant, but the level of significance was lower compared to the chosen resistance surfaces.
 Therefore, inverse ricker transformation surfaces for the elevation and soil moisture were used for the preparation of the composite resistance surface map for the parasite data.

-In both the environmental layers, the inverse ricker transformation was significant i.e., the shape with high resistance in the low and high environmental values, and low resistance in moderate range of environmental values, but the scale parameters were different.
-The shape was same for both the transformations i.e., there was high resistance for lower values of elevation of soil moisture whereas the resistance was the lowest (<30%) for 90-150 m for elevation and 60-190 mm for the soil moisture (Figure 5).
+In both the environmental layers, the inverse ricker transformation was significant i.e., high resistance to gene flow in the low and high environmental values, and low resistance in moderate range of environmental values, but with different the scale parameters.
+The resistance to the gene flow was the lowest i.e., < 30% of the total resistance for an elevation range of 90–150 m and for a soil moisture range of 60–190 mm(Figure 5).
 A composite resistance surface map was prepared which showed high resistance around the western parts of the study area which are characterised by low soil moisture (i.e., national parks in the west) and high elevation.
 The areas around Lake Volta also have high resistance.
-Accordingly the corridor map suggests that there is relatively lower connectivity of parasites in the northwestern part of the study area (Figure 6).
+Accordingly the movement corridor map suggests that there is relatively lower connectivity of parasites in the northwestern part of the study area (Figure 6).
 The central parts of the study area are characterised by high connectivity, showing a potential route for the movement/transmission of parasites.

 For the vector genetic data, resistance surfaces obtained from soil moisture (r = 0.788, p = 0.0417) and precipitation (r = 0.835, p = 0.0417) were significant, with inverse reverse monomolecular and inverse ricker transformations, respectively.
 The lowest resistance (<30% of the maximum resistance) for vector gene flow was in the areas with soil moisture 22–90 mm and precipitation of 110cm–120cm.
 These two resistance surfaces were rescaled and merged to create a composite resistance surface as performed on the parasite data.
 The composite resistance surface for the vectors revealed that there was particularly low resistance along the western and northwestern areas of the study area and a moderate level of resistance to the vector geneflow in the central region.
-The current density map showed a high level of connectivity around the communities in the black volta basin.
+The current density map showed a high level of connectivity around the communities in the western parts of the study area.

 Table 2.
 Transformation of environmental surfaces into resistance surfaces with an optimisation function available in ResistanceGA.
 The strength and the direction of association of the resistance surface to the genetic distance is tested with the partial Mantel test and Multiple Matrix Regression with Randomisation (MMRR).
 The bold transformations are the selected resistance surfaces with the asterisks (*) representing the significance of the coefficients. βgeo and βresist represents the regression coefficients for the geographic distance and the cost distance due to the resistance surface respectively.